 What is the Definition of a Squatter

 As Davidovich explains, a person who had a right to stay in a residence via a lease, but then stays beyond the specified date may not be considered a squatter by the law.
-In this situation, they may be considered a "tenant at sufferance."
+In this situation, they may be considered a "tenant at sufferance" rather than a squatter.

 A tenant at sufferance generally has the same rights that any other tenant would have.
-A tenant with a lease cannot be evicted as long as they pay their rent, abide by the obligations of the lease, and don't cause a nuisance or do illegal things.
-They have a right to stay there if they're an official tenant.
+Tenants with a lease cannot be evicted as long as they pay their rent, abide by the obligations of the lease, and don't cause a nuisance or do illegal things.
+They have a right to stay there if they're an official renter.

 However, once a tenant's lease period—generally 12 months—expires, they lose their right to stay there.
 But in this situation they' typically wouldn't be considered a squatter—they're a tenant in sufferance.

-If you want to evict tenants in this circumstance, they're entitled to 60 days of notice before you can begin the eviction process.
+If property owners want to evict tenants in this circumstance, they're entitled to 60 days of notice before you can begin the eviction process.

-Davidovich says when he thinks of a squatter, he thinks of a person who has basically taken up residence in a residential premise with absolutely no permission from the landlord.
+Davidovich says when he thinks of a squatter, he thinks of a person who has basically taken up residence in a residential premise with absolutely no permission from the property owner.